Niels-wm/os-challenge-included-eagles/README.md

 #### Results
-Below are the results of the tests.
+Below are the results of the tests:

 | Run          | Processes        | Threads          |
 | -------------|:----------------:|:----------------:|